 The secreen About Product which is expire date.
-When main program run expire date secreen will be on active directly.
-Al the information about madicine are provided with this form and there are 90 day for exipire date which are shown product.
+When main program run expire d te secreen will be on active directly.
+Al the information about madicine are provided with this form and there is e 90 day for exipire date which are shown product.